qmk/qmk_firmware/keyboards/keycapsss/plaid_pad/keymaps/default/readme.md

 This is the default layout for the plaid pad.
 The upper left (7) and right (/) switch, can be replaced by a rotary encoder.
-Encoders with built-in switches are supported on this layout and map to the kety
+Encoders with built-in switch are supported and map to the original keys (7) and (/).

 The upper left encoder performs a tap on "Left Arrow" (KC_LEFT) and "Right Arrow" (KC_RIGHT) when rotated in the respective direction for each step of the encoder.

 The upper right encoder performs a tap on "Up Arrow" (KC_UP) and "Down Arrow" (KC_DOWN) when rotated in the respective direction for each step of the encoder.